lucianoayres/taco/README.md

 ### Custom Directories

 You can also tell Taco which directories to collect files from.
-Taco will process the **text files directly in those directories** (not in subdirectories), and it will exclude hidden and binary files.
+Taco will recursively process the **text files in those directories and all their subdirectories**, excluding hidden and binary files.

 ```bash
 taco /path/to/dir1 /path/to/dir2